 Croydon Urban Mushrooms collects waste coffee grounds from local cafes and uses them as a substrate to grow delicious, healthy, gourmet oyster mushrooms – branded as Croydon Oyster mushrooms or Cr’Oysters.
-The mushrooms will then be sold to individuals or to food establishments to create income to re-invest in the business to make it sustainable and in the future operate with a surplus so that the environmental fair can be funded and also the many fantastic environmental groups in the borough can be given support.
+The mushrooms are then sold to individuals or to food establishments to create income to re-invest in the business to make it sustainable and in the future operate with a surplus so that the environmental fair can be funded, more environmental and social projects can be started and also the many fantastic environmental groups in the borough can be given support.

 The mushroom farm is built in a 30 foot shipping container that is custom fitted out to enable the best environment for growing the ‘shrooms all year round.
 The farm is sited on land on an area known at Reeves Corner, at 1B Church Road down in Old Town.
 It is part of Croydon ReUse Organisation.